2016 - 2017

-In the mouth of the mountain jaguar everybody is a singing hummingbird combines factual and fictional narratives that take place in the Andean mountains of Ecuador.
+*In the mouth of the mountain jaguar everybody is a dancing hummingbird* combines factual and fictional narratives that take place in a small region of the Andean mountains in Ecuador.